 Go macro and focus on details

 Try emphasizing the minute details of the products you’re shooting.
 It’s a small change you can instantly put into practice.

-- Focus on highlighting intricacies such as the texture of a watch band or the stitching on a leather bag or shoe.
+- Focus on highlighting intricacies such as the texture of a watch band or highlighting detailed stitching in shoe photography.